Responding to a complaint

 - Suggest how you want to resolve the complaint.

-- Tell us if you would prefer contact by email or fax and give your details.
+- Tell us if you would prefer contact by email and give your details.

 - Sign and date your response.